 Willie’s isn’t the easiest place to spot.
 The taco shop is hidden behind the Third Street / Jefferson light rail station, but can be spotted behind a metal tower, one of the “Station Beacons” designed by artist Cliff Garten.
 For those using the westbound train, the Third Street / Washington station is just a block to the north.
 Phoenix has not yet attained the goal of having bike racks on every corner, but one is conveniently found right outside the restaurant’s patio.

 As its name might suggest, Willie’s isn’t a thoroughly Mexican establishment along the lines of those envisioned in the notorious “every corner” wording.
 Instead, the restaurant mixes some authentic Mexican traditions with some others that are unabashedly Americanized, targeting a broad audience of sports fans, concert goers, convention attendees, and downtown workers.
-The location — across the street from both the Talking Stick Resort Arena and the Phoenix Convention Center and just a block from Chase Field — makes it a pre and post-event hotspot.
+The location — across the street from both the basketball arena and the Phoenix Convention Center and just a block from Chase Field — makes it a pre and post-event hotspot.